 Mississippi Slimy Salamander

-Description: A large salamander (4.5 to 8.0 inches in length) has black dorsum with small, white, or silver spots scattered over the body.
-The belly is lighter than the back and the tail is round.
+Found west of the Tennessee River in the Coastal Plain.
+White-spotted Slimy, Mississippi Slimy, Plethodon mississippi, and Northern Slimy Salamanders are virtually indistinguishable and make up the Slimy salamander complex.
+A large salamander (4.5 to 8.0 inches in length) has a black dorsum with small, white, or silver spots scattered over the body.
+The belly is lighter than the back, and the tail is round.

 Similar Species: Distinguished from identical White-spotted Slimy and Northern Slimy Salamanders by the range and genetic analysis.
-Tellico Salamander has a separate range and Cumberland Plateau Salamanders are smaller and have a light chin.
+Tellico Salamander has a separate range, and Cumberland Plateau Salamanders are smaller and have a light chin.
 Southern Appalachian Salamander usually has fewer and smaller white spots on the back and sides.

 Habitat: Beneath covers, including trash, in bottomland hardwood forests.